 9. Traditional Idli and Dosa

 These South Indian fermented rice and lentil dishes are rich in probiotics due to the fermentation process.
-Idli and Dosa are made by soaking rice and urad dal overnight and then making a batter and adding salt to it.
-Idlis are made in an idli cooker while dosas are made by spreading the batter into a pan.
+Idlis and dosas are made by soaking rice and urad dal overnight and then making a batter and adding salt to it.
+Idlis are made in an idli cooker, while dosas are made by spreading the batter into a pan.

 10. Sauerkraut